It has been 10 years since I first believed that the good news of God’s love really applied to me because of Jesus Christ.

 1. Cheer Up!
 The gospel is far greater than you can imagine!

-The good news is not only relevant to us when we first believe, but it continues to work in us and through us, as we continue to believe and visible expresses itself in love (Gal.
+The good news is not only relevant to us when we first believe, but it continues to work in us and through us as we continue to believe, and it visibly expresses itself in love (Gal.
 5:6).

 2. Cheer up!
 You are worse than you think!